jenbroek/jenbroek.com/content/posts/beef-wellingtons.md

 ## Pork
 I couldn't get my hands on filet mignon on New Year's Eve, so I used pork tenderloin.
 It was good, but would've benefitted from grainy mustard instead, and some apple mixed into the duxelles I think.
-Defenitely a viable alternative for small microwave ovens!
+Definitely a viable alternative for small microwave ovens!

 ## Chuck
 I also attempted using chuck tender.
 It was the best looking yet.
-Though the meat was, predictably, a bit tougher and dry.
+Though the meat was, predictably, a bit tougher… and dry.
 I think a wet brine next time will do the trick.